 By this I mean that if your dog has only been proficient in the sit exercise for a short period of time, don’t expect it to do 20 sits in a row.
 Not only will it be bored it will give up – you are asking too much of it too soon.
 Variable reinforcing tends to make a dog work harder, as it never knows when the reward will be forthcoming.

-During this time your visitor is paying no attention to what is going on and is not talking or interacting with dog.
-When you feel that your dog is calm, still holding onto the lead, ask the visitor to calmly call your dog, request a Sit, using the hand and verbal cue - the second the bottom hits the floor, quiet praise (we dont want to over excite the dog) and a treat is given.
+When you feel that your dog is calm, still holding onto the lead, ask the visitor to calmly call your dog, request a Sit, using the hand and verbal cue - the second the bottom hits the floor, quiet praise (we don't want to over excite the dog) and a treat is given.
 The owner then quietly calls the dog back and the sequence is repeated several times.
+If the dog does tend to get excited, then owner can walk towards the visitor with the dog on lead and continue as above.

 All it takes as you will seen from above, is repetition and consistency - as Gary Player once said 'the more I practice the luckier I get!